-No tax is payable on an allowance up to the rate of XX cents (SAR5 to confirm new rate) per kilometre based on actual distance travelled by the employee for business purposes.
+No tax is payable on an allowance up to the rate of R4.76 per kilometre based on actual distance travelled by the employee for business purposes.
 This alternative is not available if any other allowance or reimbursement is received from the employer.